Mapped drives for user repository

 - Create a new user.
 If the user already exists you will have to delete the account and recreate it.
 This is because the account is also pinned to the folder where backup files are stored.

-- Please a UNC path for the repository.
+- Use a UNC path for the repository.
 For example:

 Disadvantages of using a third machine